rxhl/elasticsearch-for-beginners/README.md

 ![](/assets/cluster.png)

 Before we go into shards, it's important to know what an Elasticsearch index is.
-Coming from SQL world, an index can thought of as a Database that contains Types (same as Tables from SQL).
-The indices, in turn, are stored on shards.
+Coming from SQL world, an index can thought of as a database table with a single schema.
+The indices in turn, are stored on shards.

 For instance, consider a 1.5TB index that is going to be stored on three nodes.
 Each of the three nodes would store one-third of the index i.e. 500GB on one shard.
 Overall, we have three nodes (A, B and C) and three shards(1, 2 and 3).\*